smariotti/Valheim/TrophyHuntMod/Package/README.md

 ## Change Log
+v0.9.14
+- Updated to work with Call to Arms (Patch 0.220.4) currently on PTB

+v0.9.13
+- Updated to work with BepInEx 5.4.2332
+- Fixed bug with Fermenter (thanks XMal!)

+v0.9.12
+- LOST this change to allow discord authentical port override, oops!

 v0.9.11
 - Added `/togglescorebackground` Console command to enable/disable a black background behind the score for increased legibility.